 You’ll find the process of investment management to be a core strength of our practice.
 We dedicate the time required to help ensure your investments are aligned with your priorities: Long-term investments for long-term needs, short-term investments for short-term needs and intermediate-term investments for the objectives in between.
 This provides the added benefit of designed flexibility within the portfolio to reflect any needed adjustments as your objectives evolve with time.

 We’ll work closely with you to define and address the various types of risk, such as longevity risk, market risk, inflation risk, credit risk and interest rate risk, to name a few.
 The potential complexity associated with taking multiple risk factors into account in an investment strategy requires a disciplined approach, an approach we’ve defined within four key steps of our investment process.

 Each step is centered on the development of your customized investment policy statement.
 If not already familiar, the investment policy statement, or IPS, details important considerations within your portfolio: Your customized asset allocation, type of investments and investment strategies, risk factors, tax considerations, time horizons and liquidity.

 You’ll benefit from understanding what you own and just as important, why you own it.
-When put in writing this becomes an essential document to ensure your portfolio is in line with your financial plan and objectives.
+When put in writing this becomes an essential document to help ensure your portfolio is in line with your financial plan and objectives.

 Step 1: Investment Policy